 It may be overly simplistic to blame President Obama for the financial mess, but don't think that this president won't throw Jon Corzine to the wolves to make political points.
 "Jon Corzine is not well-liked in Washington," one veteran republican operative told me over dinner tonight.
 "Don't be surprised if we see a high profile prosecution of Corzine by the US Attorney to prove Obama is distancing himself from the big banks."

-CEO, Parisian Family Office.
-Began Wall Street in '82.
+Parisian Family Office, CEO.
+Began Wall Street, '82.
+Drexel Burnham alum.
 Founded investment firm, Native American Advisors, '95.
-White Earth Chippewa.
-Raised on reservations.
+White Earth Chippewa, raised on Native lands.
 Conservative.
-NYSE/FINRA arbitrator.
-Drexel Burnham alum.
-Pureblood, clot-shot free.
-In a world elevated on a tech-driven dopamine binge, he trades from GHOST RANCH on the Yellowstone River in MT, TN farm, PAMELOT or CASA TULE', the family winter camp in Los Cabos, Mexico.
+NYSE/FINRA arb.
+Pureblood.
+Independent insight.
+Trading in a world on a social media dopamine binge, from GHOST RANCH on the Yellowstone River in MT, TN estate, PAMELOT or CASA TULE', his winter camp in Los Cabos, Mexico.
 Always been, will always be, an optimist.
+Play by my own rules.

 Subscribe to: